Amira-Sh06/rabbitmq-docker/README.md

 ### Testing the Integration

-Once all services are running, you can test the communication flow:
+Once all services are running, you can test the communication flow.
+The `curl` commands remain the same, but the `crm_adapter` will now interact with your actual Creatio instance.

 1.  **Send a `create_user` request from 1C to DMS:**
-    You can use `curl` or Postman/Insomnia to send a POST request to the 1C adapter's Flask endpoint.

     ```bash
     curl -X POST -H "Content-Type: application/json" -d '{
         "request_id": "USER_REQ_001",